sdegroot/iamgroot-blog-archetype/content/post/my-thoughts-about-working-remotely.md

 ### The ghost employee

-I can imagine, when companies want to try remote working, they'll assign one employee to start working remote.
-In most cases, this experiment will be doomed to fail for one reason:
+Even if you have all of the concerns covered, once you want to give working remote a try, you will have to avoid making a painful mistake.
+Sometimes, when companies want to try remote working, they'll assign one employee to start working remote.
+In most cases, this experiment will be doomed to fail for one simple reason:

 ```
 - An unequal balance of power -